Waterway E40: International public campaign «Save Polesia»

 "Save Polesia" is part of the international coalition Save Polesia, which unites public organizations from Belarus, Ukraine, Poland and Germany.
 The goal of the campaign is to promote Polesia as a unique nature reserve with high environmental and cultural significance, including for obtaining the status of a World Heritage Site and the cancellation of the construction of the E40 waterway.
 By 2020, the public campaign against the construction of the E40 waterway, which can pass through the rivers of Poland, Belarus and Ukraine, was called "Stop E40".
 The coalition believes that the E40 project is poorly thought out and economically impractical, and the construction of the E40 itself will be a disaster both for the unique region of the Belarusian Polesia, and for a number of valuable natural territories of Poland and Ukraine.
 The campaign still uses the hashtag #stop_E40 in social networks.

 The public campaign "Save Polesia" wants to draw the attention of the governments of Belarus, Poland, Ukraine and the European Parliament to the threat to the valuable natural territories of Polesia and to demonstrate that any decisions on the construction of the E40 waterway project should be made with the active participation of the public and independent experts.
 According to the coalition members, the E40 waterway project has dubious economic value and clearly poses a serious threat to nature.
 At the same time, the virgin territory of Polesia has great potential for promoting ecotourism, strengthening local business and sustainable development of the entire region.

-In September 2020, leading European environmental organizations sent an open letter to the President of Ukraine, Vladimir Zelensky.
+In September 2020, leading European environmental organizations sent an open letter to the President of Ukraine, Volodymyr Zelenskyy.
 In their address, they expressed serious concern about the start of construction of the Baltic-Black Sea megacanal.